The Time (Dirty Bit)

 "The Time (Dirty Bit)" is a song by American musical group the Black Eyed Peas from their sixth studio album, The Beginning.
 It was written by group members will.i.am and apl.de.ap along with DJ Ammo, who produced the song with will.i.am.
 Additionally, Franke Previte, John DeNicola and Donald Markowitz received co-writing credits since the chorus interpolates 1987's Dirty Dancing soundtrack "(I've Had) The Time of My Life", performed by Bill Medley and Jennifer Warnes.

-The song received generally mixed reviews from critics, who praised its catchiness but criticized the sample use.
-It peaked at number four on the Billboard Hot 100 in the US, becoming the group's sixth consecutive top ten hit (following the five singles from their previous album, The E.N.D), and ninth overall.
+The song received generally mixed reviews from critics, who praised its catchiness but criticized the sample use, Auto-Tune and lyrics.
+It peaked at number four on the Billboard Hot 100 in the US, becoming the group's sixth consecutive top ten hit (following the five singles from their previous album, The E.N.D.), and ninth overall.
 It topped the charts in Australia, Austria, Belgium, Canada, France, Germany, Hungary, Italy, Spain, New Zealand, and the United Kingdom, while also charting inside the top ten of the charts in most European countries.
 Worldwide, it was the eighth best-selling digital single of 2011 with sales of 7.3 million copies.